How to reduce noise in your backyard

 A 2003 study by Brown and Bullen found that up to 20% of dwellings in Australian cities were exposed to traffic noise well above the recommended by the World Health Organisation.
 This percentage has likely increased, due to Australia’s expanding population, advancements in infrastructure and the residential housing boom.

 Here’s how to find the right solution for you to add peace and quiet to your backyard oasis.

 - Sound deflection is when sound waves bounce against a barrier back to the source.
 It’s the most effective way to “kill sound”, but harder and more expensive to achieve.

 - Sound attenuation is a more common solution, which lowers the intensity of the sound by absorbing it.

 Step Two: Understand what noise barriers need

-Height: Barriers should be around 2m high to sufficiently block out traffic noise and prevent noise from rolling over the top; block the line of sight to help block the noise.
+Height: Acoustic barriers should be around 2m high to sufficiently block out traffic noise and prevent noise from rolling over the top; block the line of sight to help block the noise.

 Note: Be sure to check local council regulations about height specifications.